WP Simple Pay Blog

 Machine learning is a big part of Stripe’s ability to onboard users and protect you (and itself) from fraudulent transactions.
 The more people use Stripe, the more it learns how to better serve us and defeat scammers and hackers.

 How does it work?
 Basically, Stripe Radar will take a close look at your transactions to learn about your customers.
-It will then let you create rules to protect yourself from fraud.
-For instance, you could create a rule to “block all transactions when the billing address doesn’t match the card’s country.”
+Then, it lets you create rules to protect yourself from fraud.

-What makes Stripe’s machine learning fraud detection is how it identifies fraud signals.
-For instance, Stripe can detect if the round-trip time between Stripe and the end user is too long, which might signal that the buyer is disguising themselves with a proxy or VPN.
+For example, Stripe can detect if the round-trip time between Stripe and the end user is too long, which might signal that the buyer is disguising themselves with a proxy or VPN.
 No other payment processor offers that kind of granular analysis on every transaction.

 Disclosure: Our content is reader-supported.
 This means if you click on some of our links, then we may earn a commission.
 We only recommend products that we believe will add value to our readers.